 Huskies get good jobs.
 Employers want Michigan Tech graduates.
-415 of them show up to our career fairs because Michigan Tech students are more than just smart—they’re prepared.
+That's why over 415 of them attend our career fairs.
+Michigan Tech students are more than just smart—they’re prepared.

 Where you go to college matters.
 A Michigan Tech degree pays you back—for real.
 Here’s how:

 - Michigan Tech ranks in the top 20 for early career pay among public universities in the US.
 Currently, our graduates earn a median starting salary of $64,740.